Middle School Methods: Reading in the Content Area

 - The student will be able to apply strategies for teaching reading in the content area to their classroom instruction.

-Daniels, H. & Zemelman, S. (2004).
-Subjects Matter: Every Teacher's Guide to Content Area Reading, Portsmouth, NJ: Heinemann.
+Daniels, H. & Zemelman, S. (2014).
+Subjects Matter, Second Edition: Exceeding Standards Through Powerful Content-Area Reading.
 Book can be ordered from Amazon.com